Vulgar Display of Power: Singles

-The album's lead single, "Mouth for War", became the band's first song to ever chart, debuting in October 1992 on the UK Singles Chart and managing to peak at number 73.
-The album's fourth single "Walk" gave the band their first top 40 UK hit when it peaked at number 35 in early 1993.
+The album has spawned two singles.
+Its lead single, "Mouth for War", became the band's first song to ever chart, debuted on 10 October 1992 on the UK Singles Chart and managed to peak at number 73.
+The album's second single, "Walk", marked their first top 40 UK hit when it debuted at number 35 for a period of two weeks in the chart.